Email signature management: The hidden IT costs of using manual methods

 Email signature software can pull user information from user directories, hiding contact fields that aren’t populated as necessary.
 And some modern email signature management solutions offer other ways of sourcing the information, such as allowing users to enter the correct details for themselves.
 Specific signatures can be created for email replies or forwarded messages so the messaging fits the nature of the email conversation.
 Signatures can also be scheduled, a massive time-saver since changes can be applied outside prime working hours and with advanced testing.

 The best email signature management software works in both cloud and on-premises environments.
 So when organizations migrate to the cloud, their email signatures also migrate over.
-IT teams should consider email signature management solutions are easy to deploy and how well they interact with existing systems.
+IT teams should consider email signature management solutions that are easy to deploy and how well they interact with existing systems.
 Proper security is also essential: third-party solutions should support 99.99% uptime and conform to data privacy requirements.

 Additionally, third-party solutions mean that email signatures can fully integrate into advertising campaigns, with the update tasks falling under the marketing team’s ownership.
 While IT still controls the information system aspects of managing email signatures, the delegation of signature management goes to the marketing team.
 This allows them to create personalized experiences in every email sent — without burdening IT with each incremental change.

 Promotional banners can include a special offer for prospects, while a regional office can promote a local event.
-Marketing can also add 1-click feedback buttons to the signature design to quickly measure customer satisfaction or update designs with seasonal hours or offers.
+Marketing can also add one-click feedback buttons to the signature design to quickly measure customer satisfaction or update designs with seasonal hours or offers.
 The best email signature management tools also include analytics for tracking the effectiveness of resolving issues and the level of engagement within the signature.

 Open up email signature management opportunities with Exclaimer